 We welcome corporate and community groups to our volunteer programmes.
 Volunteering in parks is great for team building.

-To find a local group or site that needs help with park and beach clean-ups, planting and plant releasing, email your community park ranger.
+Email your community park ranger to find a local group or site that needs help with park and beach clean-ups, planting and plant releasing.

 For volunteering opportunities in regional parks, contact us on 09 301 0101 and ask for the appropriate regional park office.

 We need individual volunteers to help us with pest control in many of our regional parks.
 We will train you and make sure your health and safety is a priority while you work.